 He is Muhammad Ayoub Bhat, 34, a resident of Zangalpore (Kulgam).
 He has long tufts of facial hair curling down his chin.
 If you want to meet him, just utter his name in the area, people will usher you to his 2-storey traditional Kashmiri house.
 One of the revered residents in the locality, it is not his disability but the authority which most of the people lack the ability of.
 He is Hafiz-Quran, a person who has memorized the holy book despite being blind.
 Besides, he teaches the same at a few places, and is a known speaker; he delivers sermons in different mosques.

-The story of Ayoub’s disability first started at a tender age of six.
+The story of Ayoub’s disability first started at the tender age of six.
 It was April 1990, when he was in lower kindergarten (LKG).
 After lunch, he was returning from his home when he ran into the daughter of his teacher near a stream, gushing before the school building.
 Both were to cross over a log thrown across the stream to reach school.
 He allowed his teacher’s daughter to go first.
 Unfortunately, she fell into the stream, and her uniform got wet.
-This led her father to give Ayoub a corporal punishment.
+This led her father to give Ayoub corporal punishment.
 For about an hour and a half, he was to loop his arms behind the knees and firmly hold his ears.
-When the punishment ended and he was allowed to restore back on his feet, he found the world before his eyes gone completely dark.
+When the punishment ended and he was allowed to restore back on his feet, he found the world before his eyes went completely dark.
 He was declared blind.

 Ayoub belongs to a farming family that owns a few kanals of land.
 The lone breadwinner, his father visited every single ophthalmologist in Kashmir but it turned out to be of no help.
 Finally, Ayoub was operated upon in Delhi, and the sight in his one eye only recovered.
 By then, the family was completely drained, emotionally and financially.
 “While I was expected to give hand to my father in stabilising the finance of the family, I turned into a liability,” Ayoub regrets.